GoogleChrome/web.dev/src/site/content/en/fast/font-best-practices/index.md

 web fonts used on your site.

-*  **System fonts:** A system font is the default font used by the user interface of a user's device.
+A **system font** is the default font used by the user interface of a user's device.
 System fonts typically vary by operating system and version.
 Because the font is already installed, the font does not need to be downloaded.
 System fonts can work particularly well for body text.

 To use the system font in your CSS, list `system-ui` as the font-family: